Chicago V

 Chicago V is the fourth studio album by the American rock band Chicago.
 It was released on July 10, 1972, by Columbia Records.
-It is the group's first single album release, after having released three consecutive double albums and a four-disc box set of live material.
+It is the group's first single album release, after having released three consecutive double albums and a four-disc box set of live material Chicago at Carnegie Hall which is considered "Chicago IV" hence this album being titled Chicago V.